Utkarsh019Sharma/delta-demo/README.md

 # delta-demo
-this is the demo for the git&amp;github class
+this is the demo for the git&amp;github class.